%252520(1).png)

 To Administer or Not?
 A Patient Case Discussion on Vaccinations During COVID-19: Part II

-In Part II of our COVID-19 Vaccination Series, we delve into a patient case and apply our framework for handling vaccinations during a pandemic situation.
+In Part II of MedMe's COVID-19 Vaccination Series, a patient case scenario is used to apply a step-by-step framework for deciding whether to administer vaccinations during a pandemic.

 Consider the following case scenario at your community pharmacy: